MULEDASTAGIRIREDDY/cmoscourse/README.md

    For these simulation commands we should sweep Vin and Vdd for different values.

 # L4 First SPICE simulation.

  In this lecture we learn about opening and running SPICE in terminal.
 + leant about dirent terminal commands.
 + Learnt about different corners such as Typical corner(tt),slowfast(sf),fastfast(ff) corner.

++ here we will open virtual Box and go to location o git clone https://github.com/kunalg123/sky130CircuitDesignWorkshop.git
++
   <img width="618" height="747" alt="image" src="https://github.com/user-attachments/assets/b16d4efa-cb40-4557-936b-6a4d607ee676" />

   we opened a file from sky130 and Id vs Vds simulation for diferent Vgs.